 Airkit Studio is the interface in which your Airkit apps can be created and edited.
-This article goes over the basic structure of the Studio, as well as the placement and functionality of some important buttons located at the top and leftmost side of the interface.
+This document goes over the basic structure of the Studio, as well as the placement and functionality of some of its most important buttons.

 The Builder Bar provides a way to toggle between Airkit's many Builders, the interfaces that allow you to construct and edit different components of your apps.